 to learn about the advantages of using Ethernet instead of WiFi.

-We do not recommend connecting to a Collaborate Ultra session over VPN as quality may suffer depending on the route of the VPN.
+We do not recommend connecting to a Collaborate session over VPN as quality may suffer depending on the route of the VPN.
 We understand that some users may rely on a VPN connection for various reasons.
-If it is not possible to turn off your VPN while using Collaborate Ultra, please contact your IT Helpdesk for assistance.
+If it is not possible to turn off your VPN while using Collaborate, please contact your IT Helpdesk for assistance.

 Determining if your home network is the likely culprit